 By following the Be Whale Wise Guidelines you are helping to reduce the impact of your vessel on marine mammals.

-Be Whale Wise Marine Wildlife Guidelines for Boaters, Paddlers and Viewers (Revised 2006):
+Be Whale Wise Marine Wildlife Guidelines for Boaters, Paddlers and Viewers.

 - BE CAUTIOUS and COURTEOUS: approach areas of known or suspected marine wildlife activity with extreme caution.
 Look in all directions before planning your approach or departure.

-- SLOW DOWN: reduce speed to less than 7 knots when within 400 metres/yards of the nearest whale.
+- SLOW DOWN: reduce speed to less than 7 knots when within 400 meters/yards of the nearest whale.
 Avoid abrupt course changes.